 • Fair abstract selection process: transparent reviews, including blind assessments for all abstracts.

-• Using inclusive language, avoiding stereotypes, and addressing people by their preferred pronouns.
+• Using inclusive language, avoiding stereotypes, and addressing people by their preferred pronouns (indicated on the badge).

 • Addressing issues and conflicts in a respectful manner.